y7chiu/MAE148-SU24-Final-Project-Team-1/README.md

 ### Path-Planner

 Using the path-planner, with path-finding algorithms to achieve this.
-For example, using Dijkstra's algorithm to find the greatest path forward to the destination of the people who need this car.
+For example, using Dijkstra's algorithm to find the greatest path to the place of the people who need this car.

 Will need to create a move_base node to inteface the navigation stack